couchbase/cbft/DESIGN.md

 library: https://github.com/couchbase/go-couchbase/tree/master/cbdatasource

-The cbdatasource library has exponential backoff retry logic when either an ns-server streaming connection or a DCP streaming connection fails, and cbdatasource needs to reconnect.
+The cbdatasource library has exponential backoff retry logic when either a ns-server vbucket map streaming connection or a DCP streaming connection fails.
+This backoff/retry logic is used when cbdatasource needs to reconnect.

-cbdatasource also handles when VBuckets are moving/rebalancing.

 Documentation on cbdatasource's timeout/backoff options here: http://godoc.org/github.com/couchbase/go-couchbase/cbdatasource#BucketDataSourceOptions

+cbdatasource also handles when VBuckets are moving/rebalancing, including handling NOT_MY_VBUCKET messages.

 In our example, we start with our first node...